Michael H. Lim

 Harvard University Class of 2018

 "ML does ML"

 I am a PhD student in Statistics with a focus on robotics at UC Berkeley who loves physics, mathematics, natural sciences, and computational sciences, with a strong background in computational research in quantitative fields.
-I am interested in research opportunities in modern statistics and machine learning, with intended focus on statistical learning techniques and high dimensional statistics with applications to natural sciences including materials science and computational biology.
+I am interested in research opportunities in dynamics, control theory, and machine learning, with applications in computational biology and robotics.
 I received 4th year combined master's degree in Statistics, and Magna Cum Laude with Highest Honors for bachelor's degree in Physics and Mathematics.
 I am grateful to be supported by the NSF Graduate Research Fellowship.

 Education and Honors

 - 2014-2018: A.B. in Physics and Mathematics, Magna Cum Laude with Highest Honors

 Stuyvesant High School

 - 2017: Harvard College Research Program - Summer Researcher